 Setting An Example for Husbands

-so that, if any of them do not believe the word, they may be won over without words by the behavior of their wives, when they see the purity and reverence of your lives.1 Peter 3:1b-2 NIV
+so that, if any of them do not believe the word, they may be won over without words by the behavior of their wives, when they see the purity and reverence of your lives.

 Peter also cautions wives against pushing their husbands too hard.
-Clearly words are needed to convey the truth of the gospel.
-Without words their husbands would not know what had happened to their wives.
+Clearly, words are needed to convey the truth of the gospel.
+Without words, their husbands would not know what had happened to their wives.
 But don’t be argumentative in sharing with your husband.
-Instead let your actions speak for you.
+Instead, let your actions speak for you.
 Be the best wife you can be, honoring God as you do so.
-And that will have more impact on your husband that a million words.
+And that will have more impact on your husband than a million words.

 The Source of Beauty

 Your beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.

 What makes a woman beautiful?
 According to many of the commercials that I see on TV, as well as other advertising, it seems to come from what you put on.
 The right kind of clothes, makeup, perfume, and accessories.
 These are what we are led to believe make the woman.
 But are they?

 I personally find that much of what is sold to make women more appealing does just the opposite.
 I have nothing against some makeup and nice clothes.
 But too often it seems designed to hide the person underneath all of it.
 And that seems to me to be what Peter is getting at here.

 Instead of hiding behind all of the outward adornment, let your beauty come from within.
 The beauty of a gentle and quiet spirit shines much brighter than anything that you can put on the outside.
 Focus on your inner life and relationship with God.
 And it will be reflected on the outside.
 And that will be more attractive than any amount of paint or wrappings that you can clothe yourself with.